wazo-communication/developers.wazo.io/docs/sdk-librairies/plugins-js-sdk/plugins-apis.md

 #### `startCall`

-Starting a call audio or video call
+Start a new audio or video call

 ```js
 app.startCall({ targets , requestedModalities = ['audio'] });